 yoda is hosted by Hepforge, IPPP Durham

-YODA - Yet more Objects for Data Analysis 1.9.4
+YODA - Yet more Objects for Data Analysis 2.0.2

-YODA - Yet more Objects for Data Analysis Documentation
+YODA - Yet more Objects for Data Analysis

-YODA is a package for creation and analysis of statistical data, written in C++ and usable from C++ and Python code.
+YODA is a package for creation and analysis of statistical data, written in C++ and usable from C++ and Python.
 The development and developers of YODA have emerged from the sub-field of Monte Carlo event generator validation and tuning in high-energy physics (HEP), but very intentionally there is nothing in YODA which is specific to that application!

 • ROOT is a very large and monolithic package, containing many, many features other than basic data analysis types.
 For our applications it was not desirable to introduce such a huge dependency just to get some histogramming functionality.
 YODA design aim #1: be small and to-the-point, i.e. do one job really well.